Comment on page

 Description

 This component takes a table and columns containing lines and distances.
-It adds a new column with points computed measuring the corresponding distance along each line.
+It adds a new column with points along the lines, at a specified distance from the start of each line.

 Inputs